ayaan129/3380hw4/README.md

     total_call_time DESC;
 ~~~

-Query for calculating the total call time and joins call record on customer id.
+Query for calculating the total call time and joins tables call record and customer.
+This ensures that each customer’s total call duration is calculated based on their call records.